Tips to Translate Medical Terms

 Tips Translate Medical Terms

-When approaching medical terminology in an interpreting setting, the key factor is precision.
+When approaching medical terms in an interpreting setting, the key factor is precision.
 Being precise with your language helps both non-English speaker and provider avoid misunderstandings and maintain flow.
 Being an interpreter is a delicate balance: as you’re acting as a language conduit, it’s understandable that you command attention.
 However, the goal of an interpreting session is that the interpreter effectively disappears.
 This allows for an easy conversation, back and forth, as if both parties spoke the same language.
-There’s a rare magic when this happens and having a command of medical terminology is the first step.
+There’s a rare magic when this happens and having a command of medical terms is the first step.

 Language precision is also a safety measure in the context of an interpreting session.
 Interpreting medical terms as accurately as possible helps the non-English-speaking patient receive the highest quality of care.
 A difficulty that interpreters often face is that appointment duration is constant regardless of language-support needs.
 Despite the fact that conversation through an interpreter takes twice as long, the doctor has the same amount of time.
 This puts non-English speakers at a distinct disadvantage and adds pressure to interpreting sessions.
-Understanding how to translate medical terminology quickly and precisely saves time and boosts patient and provider efficiency.
+Understanding how to translate medical terms quickly and precisely saves time and boosts patient and provider efficiency.
 A good interpreter is the best tool a non-English-speaking patient can have in their quest for medical care.

 So how should you translate medical terms?
 Where to begin?
 We’ve created a couple points to help you as you start your career as a medical interpreter.

-How to Translate Medical Terminology:
+How to Translate Medical Terms:

 1) Be prepared with foundational knowledge:

-The first step to translating medical terminology is to prepare yourself before the assignment.
+The first step to translating medical terms is to prepare yourself before the assignment.
 If you’re working with an agency, your project manager is your best resource.
 They’ll let you know if there’s any specialized terminology you should study.
 Otherwise, use your best judgement: if you know you’re going to interpret at an Ophthalmology appointment, study eye vocabulary.
 Basic anatomical knowledge is your best friend when attending a diagnostic appointment.
 When first starting as a medical interpreter, an understanding of Greek and Latin roots helps as well.
 Knowing linguistic roots helps you make quick and accurate on-the-spot translations.

 2) Interject when necessary to ask/clarify: